The 2d-directed spanning forest converges to the Brownian web: Introduction and results

-\textbf{Organization of the paper.}\\
+\subsection{Organization of the paper}

 In Section \ref{sect:JointProcess}, a discrete process called the \textit{joint exploration process} is introduced to describe the joint evolution of DSF paths.
 The dependence structure of this process is encoded with the notion of \textit{history set}.
+In Section \ref{sect:GoodStep} we able to obtain good control over the evolution of history sets.
 Some particular random times, called \textit{renewal steps} and corresponding to the renewal events mentioned above, are put forward in Section \ref{sect:Renewal}.
-At these random times, the joint exploration process can be restarted-- we will talk about \textit{regenerated paths} --and thus exhibits some Markov properties (see Proposition \ref{prop:regen}) w.r.t. a suitable filtration defined in (\ref{filtration}).
-In Proposition \ref{propo:GoodRegStepTail}, the time between two consecutive renewal steps is stochastically dominated by a r.v. with exponential decay.
-The coalescence time estimate (Theorem \ref{thm:CoalescingTimetail}) is stated in Section \ref{sect:CoalTimeMain} while the Laplace criteria (Theorem \ref{thm:LaplaceCoalescingTimeTail}) is established and proved in Section \ref{sec:HittingTimeEst}.
-In Section \ref{sect:NewCVCriteria}, we describe new criteria (Theorem \ref{thm:JtConvBwebGenPath}) ensuring the weak convergence of a forest and a suitable dual to the BW and its dual, especially condition $(iv)$ which is proved in Section \ref{sect:iv}.
+In Section \ref{sec:HittingTimeEst}, we present a general technique to study the coalescence time tail decay based on a Laplace criterion.
+The coalescence time estimate (Theorem \ref{thm:CoalescingTimetail}) is stated and proved by applying this criterion in Section \ref{sect:CoalTimeMain}.
+In Section \ref{sect:NewCVCriteria}, we describe new criteria (Theorem \ref{thm:JtConvBwebGenPath}) ensuring the weak convergence of a forest and a suitable dual to the BW and its dual.